Out-of-State/DACA/Undocumented Fee Waiver

-In accordance to Florida Statute 1009.26(12), students who do not meet the criteria to be classified as a Florida resident for tuition purposes, may request an out-of-state fee waiver if they have attended a Florida secondary school for three consecutive years immediately preceding high school graduation, and apply for enrollment to the Florida College System institution within 24 months of high school graduation.
+In accordance to Florida Statute 1009.26(12), students who do not meet the criteria to be classified as a Florida resident for tuition purposes, may request an out-of-state fee waiver if they have attended a Florida secondary school for three consecutive years immediately preceding high school graduation, and apply for enrollment to a state university or a Florida College System institution within 24 months of high school graduation.
 The out-of-state tuition waiver does not constitute a change in their designated residency status.

 Applicants and newly admitted students, up until the end of their first term, would submit the following form to the Office of Admissions to initiate this process.

 After a student completes their first term at UF they would submit the following form to the Office of the University Registrar to initiate this process.